Updated

 1. When is it a crime to bribe a legislator?

-A prosecutor must prove the following to successfully convict a person of bribing a legislator:
+A prosecutor must prove the following to successfully convict you of bribing a legislator:

-- the defendant gave or offered a bribe to a legislator, and
+- you gave or offered a bribe to a legislator, and

-- the defendant acted with the corrupt intent to unlawfully influence that legislator’s act, decision, or vote.1
+- you acted with the corrupt intent unlawfully to influence that legislator’s act, decision, or vote.1

-For purposes of this law, a person acts with “corrupt intent” when he or she acts to wrongfully gain a financial or other advantage for himself, herself, or someone else.2
+For purposes of this law, you act with “corrupt intent” when you act to wrongfully gain a financial or other advantage for yourself or someone else.2

-PC 85 also makes it a crime for a person to try to corruptly influence a legislator.
-A prosecutor must prove the following to convict someone of this crime:
+PC 85 also makes it a crime to try to influence a legislator corruptly.
+A prosecutor must prove the following to convict you of this crime:

-- the defendant tried to influence a legislator in his/her vote,
+- you tried to influence a legislator in their vote,

-- he/she did so by corrupt means, as in menace or deceit, and
+- you did so by corrupt means, as in menace or deceit, and

-- the accused acted with an intent to corruptly influence.3
+- you acted with an intent to influence corruptly.3

 Note that a “legislator” includes: